LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 ## Rendering the first page

 Now we have all elements needed to display the application page.
-Let's write the `tasks` action:
+Let’s write the `tasks` action:

 ```
 def tasks = Action {